 Commentary Terms and Phrases

-Horse racing has its own unique language and if you’re not familiar with it you might draw a blank while watching a race or listening to horse racing commentary.
+Horse racing has its own unique language and if you’re not familiar with it you might draw a blank while watching a race or listening to live horse racing commentary.
 To someone new to the world of racing some terms and phrases are easy to understand, while others may result in you drawing a blank.
 Below we explain several horse racing terms to help you understand as you’re cheering on your selection

 Below is a quick guide commonly used terms in race commentary: